 What to expect on your visit to Hardwick

 We’re pleased to be able to keep the gardens and parkland at Hardwick open for you to be able to enjoy these open spaces in line with government guidance.
-The Hall and shop will be closed.
-Limited take-away refreshments will be available from the trailer and the toilets will remain open.
+The Hall is currently closed.
+Take-away refreshments are available from the restaurant, the shop is open between 11am - 5.30pm and the toilets are open.

 Your safety is our priority so we’re continuing to limit numbers to maintain social distancing.

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 In line with government guidelines, you're required to wear a face covering in the visitor reception building, restaurant for take-away and toilets.
 Please bring one with you.